Welcome to Project Safety Net!

 Need help?
 Suicide and crisis hotline 1-855-278-4204

-Back-to-school is around the corner, here are some highlighted mental health resources for your family:
+Back-to-school is here, here are some highlighted mental health resources for your family:

 - Adolescent Counseling Services